passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 ## Work

+### Tue

+### Mon 27th mar 2023

+Started to rework the `mem_graph` python sub-module in Rust.
+We have tested to generate bindings using `pyo3` rust crate.
+We then switched to rewrite `heap_dump_data.py`.
+In order to make sure we reimplement the code according to what we did in Python, we are using TDD on the Rust project.

+The tests and code is already working for `heap_dump_data.rs`.

+* [ ] Continue to rewrite components in Rust, for improved security and speed.

 ### Wed 22th mar 2023

 Restarted to work on the project.
 Clément added some code and a Logger, but a lot of debugging is needed.